Health and safety

 The accident frequency rate declined by 27% in 2016.
 Compared with 2012, the decline was 54%.

-SCA has established a health and safety target to reduce the accident frequency rate by 50% in the 2014–2020 period.
+SCA has established a health and safety target to reduce the accident by 50% in the 2014–2020 period.

 We are sad to report one fatality in Mannheim, Germany, reinforcing the need for consistent focus on safety improvements.
 In addition, one contractor lost his life in connection with elevator maintenance in the office building in Mannheim.